The Golden Rice project wins the Patents for Humanity Award 2015

 These arrangements demonstrate that patents have a very useful role, even for projects involving developing countries, where the protection of intellectual property rights may be less well developed.
 Without the inventors having applied for patents, it would not have been possible to discuss and develop the above mutually beneficial arrangements between the private and public sectors.
 Moreover, having the Golden Rice patent in place was crucial to obtaining access to the supporting technology package from other inventors.

 Showing the dark side of the anti GM campaigners

-The campaign, led by Dr Patrick Moore, co-founder and 15-year leader of Greenpeace and longtime adviser to government and industries on sustainability and the environment, is currently conducting a number of protests and forums with the aim to end the active blocking of Golden Rice by environmental organizations who claim that it is either of no value or that it is a detriment to human health and the environment.
+This initiative, led by Dr Patrick Moore, co-founder and 15 years leader of Greenpeace and longtime adviser to government and industries on sustainability and the environment, conducts protests and forums with the aim to end the active blocking of Golden Rice by environmental organizations who claim that it is either of no value or that it is a detriment to human health and the environment.
 The ALLOW GOLDEN RICE NOW!
 Society plans to achieve this through direct public action, media communications and coalition-building.